schedjoules/iOS-SDK/README.md

 See more at [http://www.schedjoules.com](http://www.schedjoules.com) .

 ## Getting Started
- - Download CalendarStore.zip or checkout the repository
+ - Download [CalendarStore.zip](https://github.com/schedjoules/iOS-SDK/blob/master/CalendarStore.zip) or checkout this repository
  - Read the Documentation at [http://schedjoules.github.io/iOS-SDK/](http://schedjoules.github.io/iOS-SDK/)
- - Examine the example app "SampleCalendarApp"
+ - Examine the example app [SampleCalendarApp](https://github.com/schedjoules/iOS-SDK/tree/master/Example)

 ### And then:
- - Get an AuthorizationToken for your app
+ - Mail us at support@schedjoules.com and we'll provide you with your API key
  - Integrate the SchedJoules CalendarStore.framework within 5 minutes in your own app
- - Add Automatically Renewable Subscriptions In-App Purchases to [Connect](https://github.com/schedjoules/iOS-SDK/blob/master/connect.md)
+ - Add Automatically Renewable Subscriptions to iTunes Connect by following the [instructions](https://github.com/schedjoules/iOS-SDK/blob/master/connect.md)
- - Happy users!!
+ - Et voila!!

-## AuthorizationToken
-You will need an AuthorizationToken to use the CalendarStore.
-Obtain one from support@schedjoules.com.

-## License & Copyright
-You are allowed to use this framework, it's documentation, bundle resources and examples for the integration of the CalendarStore in your own app only.

-**Copyright © SchedJoules 2016.**

 ## Version History

 ### 2.0.0
 Introduction auto-renewable subscriptions to replace all In-App-Purchases.
-Check the updated documention to make a smooth transition.

 ### 1.4
 Added: